- Easy Window Management

 Oh, here’s a good one!
 This lets you indent all the lines in a buffer without having to select the whole buffer, which would lose the current point position.

 If you use a code formatter like gofmt or rustfmt, you can also bind this key to the format command in the respective modes.
 For example:

 Don’t You Use evil-mode?

-No. Sure, modal editing Vim-style is popular and all, and it’s helped many people with RSI issues, but that’s just because no one knows how to set up modifier keys properly for Emacs.
+No. Modal editing Vim-style may be popular, and it’s supposedly helped people with RSI issues, but that’s just because no one knows how to properly set up modifier keys for Emacs.
 For example, I’m pretty sure that using Caps Lock as Control has a high chance of causing RSI.

 If you can find a suitable keyboard/OS and configure the Alt and Control keys to be next to the spacebar, Emacs bindings are even better than Vi modal editing, in my opinion.
 Pressing/lifting a thumb is easier than changing editing modes.
-To be fair, I am a world-class editor in the Emacs style and not in the Vim style.
+To be fair, I am a world-class user of the Emacs style and not of the Vim style.